ZYX2222/hERG_binding_regressor/README.md

 1. Data Folder
    hERG_13281.csv: hERG pIC50 dataset;
-   MACCS.csv: MACCS Fingerprints of 13281 chemicals.
+   MACCS.csv: MACCS Fingerprints of 13281 chemicals;
+   CECFP_Example.csv: Part of counted fingerprint of 13281 chemicals.
+(Note: Unable to provide the full CECFP fingerprint file due to file size limitations.
+It can be obtained from SMILES (hERG_13281.csv) by the RDKit using the “AllChem.GetHashedMorganFingerprint” commands.)

-2. XGBoost Folder
+3. XGBoost Folder
    XBoost.ipynb: develop XGBoost models based on fingerprints (such as MACCS).

-3. GNN Folder (The code origninated from previous reference: 10.1021/acs.jcim.3c00554)
+4. GNN Folder (The code origninated from previous reference: 10.1021/acs.jcim.3c00554)
    engine.py, model.py, utils.py: contain GNN models and helper functions;
    config.py: hyperparameters and constant variables;
    Train_GNN_model.ipynb: develop GNN models.